 VERSE 13.
 Behold, my servant will deal wisely.
 He will be exalted and lifted up, and will be very high.

-my servant will deal wisely.
-He will prosper.
-The torture, suffering and death of Jesus Christ was very effective.
+He will be exalted.
+The suffering and death of the Lord Jesus Christ was how he is exalted.

 and lifted up.
-Jesus Christ was lifted up on the cross.
+The Lord Jesus Christ was lifted up on the cross.

 VERSE 14.
 Just as many were astonished at you—his appearance was marred more than any man, and his form more than the sons of men—

 his appearance was marred more than any man.
 This tells us the extent to which Jesus Christ was tortured.